 Five essential factors to consider when you get your own professional photography space.

-Being a professional photographer is no easy life; but that doesn’t mean it isn’t fun and rewarding.
+Being a professional photographer is no easy life, but that doesn’t mean it isn’t fun and rewarding.
 I often discuss ways to help yourself, your business, and your brand by appearing as professional as possible.
-One way you can help achieve this is getting yourself a separate professional photography studio.
+One way you can help achieve this is by getting yourself a separate professional photography studio.

 No one likes a lengthy, arduous commute.
-If you are a professional supporting a family, or even simply with a significant other, this is even more of a truth.
+If you are a professional supporting a family or even simply with a significant other, this is even more of a truth.
 Do some homework and research online to find locations that are as close and convenient to you as possible.

 2. Heavy Traffic

-Fact is we all like to believe we have the skills and reputation to maintain the if you build it they will come theory for our services in that we’re so good even if our studio is a little out of the way, they’ll go by.
+The fact is we all like to believe we have the skills and reputation to maintain the if you build it, they will come theory for our services in that we’re so good even if our studio is a little out of the way, they’ll go by.

 Conversely, putting your business in a nice, upscale part of town will, by association with the area, elevate its sense of style, elegance, and sophistication.

 As the old real-estate adage goes, the three most important rules of property investment are "location, location, location."
 So find one that is well-trafficked but also accentuates the brand you want to establish.

 Make sure your location has flexible space.
 I use the word flexible intentionally.
 But, of course, first and foremost, please be sure the location has enough room to accommodate your immediate intentions.

 Keep in mind that you need space to shoot, a space for computers and printers, and maybe a waiting space or place to relax between shoots/waiting for a previous shoot to finish, or for someone who came along who is not involved (this is especially important to consider if you photograph kids or pets; subjects that can’t drive themselves to a shoot).